w3f/polkadot-wiki/docs/general/chain-state-values.md

     #### Active Validator Count

-    The number of Polkadot validators in the active set is {{ rpc("polkadot-assethub", "Staking", "ValidatorCount", 297, false, false) }}.
+    The current number of Polkadot validators in the active set is {{ rpc("polkadot-assethub", "Staking", "ValidatorCount", 297, false, false) }}.

     #### Block Hash Count